achtnullzwei/Doorman/docs/en/guide/getting-started.md

 🕒 Wait about **one minute after setup finishes** before doing this, so the system can correctly store the second door's address.

-⚠️ Entities related to the second entrance door won't appear until you configure its address.
-If you've already set it up but these entities are still unavailable, restart Doorman or reload the device in Home Assistant to refresh the integration.
+⚠️ The second entrance door entities require address configuration before they'll appear.
+Similarly, indoor station settings need the model to be set first.
+If you've configured both but entities are still invisible/unavailable, restart Doorman or reload the ESPHome integration in Home Assistant.
 :::

 ### 4. Setup complete